-By sponsoring a child in Jamaica, you will provide an orphaned or abandoned child with all things needed to grow up in a normal family, but most of all, you are ensuring the child receives love and stability.
+By sponsoring a child in Jamaica, you will provide an orphaned or abandoned child with all things needed to grow up in a normal family, but most of all, you are ensuring the child receives love, stability and safety.

 SOS Children's Villages in Jamaica

 SOS Children's Villages initiated its charity work in Jamaica in 1970, when the national Jamaican SOS Children's Village Association was founded.
 SOS Children's Villages has been supporting Jamaican young people and children in two different locations by providing day care, education and medical assistance.
 When children orphaned or abandoned, they are cared for by an SOS mothers in one of the SOS families.